wl-costa/responsive_web_design/README.md

 - **Description**: It's a simple project that basically demonstrates the functioning and use of HTML tags within a web page.
 The cute cats are mere visual preciousness.

-## Technologies Used In This Project
+Technologies Used In This Project:
 - HTML
+##